 Prelab outline.
 This is the heart of the prelab preparation.
 It is a short version of the lab procedure, written in outline form, in your own words.
-It is based on the lab text, the experiment handout and information gained from the OWL prelab exercises.
-Read the handout and lab text carefully, do the OWL assignments and synthesize a prelab outline.
+It is based on the experiment handout and information gained from the OWL prelab exercises.
+Read the handout carefully, do the

+OWL assignments and synthesize a prelab outline.
 The purpose of the outline is to help you prepare for the experiment and carry it out in the lab.
-Trying to do the experiment directly from the handout or lab text, without having a prelab outline is inefficient and ineffective.
+Trying to do the experiment directly from the handout, without having prelab outline is inefficient and ineffective.
 You will likely need more time to do the experiment that way and will likely have errors.
 It is also very unsafe to work in an unprepared manner.
 Work will not be allowed until the TA has checked and accepted the prelab outline.
 If you come to lab without having an acceptable outline, you will be asked to leave and return only after you have an acceptable outline.
 One point of ten will automatically be deducted.
 Also, you will unlikely have sufficient time to complete the experiment, leading to further loss of credit.
 Include safety and waste disposal instructions in the outline, as well as sketches of equipment.